vuil/tanzu-cli/docs/full/style_guide.md

 user.
 Outputting something like ’Processing…’, or a spinner can go a long way towards reassuring the user that their command went through.

+The OutputWriterSpinner in [plugin runtime component library](https://github.com/vmware-tanzu/tanzu-plugin-runtime/tree/main/component) is a useful component to use to indicate in the output that some operations are long-running.

 ### Warnings

 In the confirmation feedback, include a notice for experimental or beta commands.